samuelorji/scala/topics/foundations/defs.md

 and considered as different from each other as two identifiers called `alpha` and `omega`.

-New term identifiers can be introduced into a scope via several different routes, but the most direct way is through a new definition, using the keywords `val`, `def`, or occasionally, `var`.
+New term identifiers can be introduced into a scope via several different routes, but the most direct way is through a new definition, using the keywords `val`, `def`, or occasionally, `var` (which we will not explore until a later lesson).
 The usage of each of these keywords looks very similar.
 For example,
 ```scala
 val first: String = "one"
 def second: String = "two"